Feelpath Logo

 Then comes broader readiness across more partners and practices, with the training, support, and study setup needed for wider adoption.

-We have already built a real product system around therapy sessions: session and transcript infrastructure, transcript-derived analysis, client-facing emotional learning tools, therapist-facing review tools, and the first layer of research work around them.
+We have already built a real product platform around therapy sessions: session and transcript infrastructure, transcript-derived analysis, client-facing emotional learning tools, therapist-facing review tools, and the first layer of research development.
 What exists today is not just session capture, but a set of connected tools for seeing more from the session, carrying the work forward between sessions, and making that work more visible to both clinicians and clients.

-Parts of this system have also already been used across more than 300 peer group sessions, giving us an early setting to see how these tools support reflection, expression, and follow-through in real conversations over time.
+Parts of Feelpath have already been piloted across more than 300 peer group sessions, giving us an early glimpse at how these tools support reflection, expression, and follow-through in real conversations over time.
 On the client side, that already includes tools like emotion wheels, emotion annotation, and session-based review.

-On the therapist side, it already includes emotional review, emotion annotation, emotion analytics, and other session insight views.
-The next phase is to study this well, support real use in practice, and move from a working integrated system to a validated approach.
+On the therapist side, it already includes emotional review, emotion annotation, emotion analytics, and other session insights.
+The next phase is to study this rigorously in everyday therapy settings, support real use in practice, and move from a working integrated platform to a feasibility-tested and empirically validated approach.

 What needs to happen next